 At the core of dialectical behavioral therapy is the idea of simultaneously accepting oneself and admitting that a change needs to be made.
 These two opposing, or dialectical, ideas coming together are what inspired the therapy that Dr. Linehan developed after having an epiphany of her own.

 When it comes to treating addiction, DBT works by showing a patient that they need to accept the fact that they are an addict or alcoholic, and that they also need to make a change to the way they live life.
 Because addiction is basically a repetition of harmful behaviors, the tools of DBT can also work to successfully treat it.
 And because no matter what the addiction is, whether it be drinking, using drugs, exercise, work, or sex, the end result is always the same kind of emotional pain that comes from a downward spiral of compulsive and harmful behavior.

 Mindfulness techniques are based on Buddhist practices that place an emphasis on becoming more aware of the present moment.
-By consistently using a breathing and meditation practice, an individual is able to accept experiences without judgement and to gain a better awareness of the self.
+By consistently using a breathing and meditation practice, an individual is able to accept experiences without judgment and to gain a better awareness of the self.
 Interpersonal relationships are improved with a new skill set that is aimed at setting limits with oneself and relationships.

-Regulating the emotions is an important step that works to help individual identify and handle emotions with more objectivity.
+Regulating emotions is an important step that works to help individuals identify and handle emotions with more objectivity.
 Tolerating emotional distress is addressed by developing skills to handle emotions in a healthy way, rather than by reacting impulsively (by drinking, using drugs, or otherwise harming oneself) to worsen the situation.
 This makes living through and learning from crises possible.